Why would you, or anyone, live in a country that is not their own? This is a key question to ask in expat planning.

 There are many reasons.
-Often the choice to leave one’s home country is motivated by a sense of adventure, a desire to experience something new and different, or, more and more these days, an assignment from an employer.
+Often the choice to leave one’s home country is motivated by a sense of adventure, a desire to experience something different, or, more and more these days, an assignment from an employer.

 But leaving a familiar world, one populated by family, friends, and history, not to mention Costco, Amazon Prime, and central heating, to be a stranger in a strange land where the language is different, the food is unfamiliar, and the internet is unreliable, seems like a strange choice.